geyuqiu/jhipster-angular/README.md

 Edit [src/main/webapp/content/scss/vendor.scss](src/main/webapp/content/scss/vendor.scss) file:

 ```
-@import '~leaflet/dist/leaflet.css';
+@import '~leaflet/dist/leaflet.scss';
 ```

-Note: There are still a few other things remaining to do for Leaflet that we won't detail here.
+Note: there are still few other things remaining to do for Leaflet that we won't detail here.

 For further instructions on how to develop with JHipster, have a look at [Using JHipster in development][].

-### Using Angular CLI
+### Using vue-cli

-You can also use [Angular CLI][] to generate some custom client code.
+You can also use [Vue CLI][] to display the project using vue UI.

 For example, the following command:

-    ng generate component my-component

-will generate few files:

-    create src/main/webapp/app/my-component/my-component.component.html
-    create src/main/webapp/app/my-component/my-component.component.ts
-    update src/main/webapp/app/app.module.ts
+    vue ui

+will generate open Vue Project Manager.
+From there, you'll be able to manage your project as any other Vue.js projects.

 ### Doing API-First development using openapi-generator